 How to Make Tomato Cage Ghosts for Halloween!

-What You Need for Your Tomato Cage Ghosts!
+What You Need for Your Tomato Cage Ghosts

-• Tomato cage for each ghost
+• Tomato cage for each ghost (I bought two large cages and one small cage)

 • Styrofoam ball or half sphere for each ghost